 Hawaii’s Freedom of Information Act makes access to these records possible and closely mirrors the federal Freedom of Information Act (FOIA).
 Although access to this information is a right conferred on the public due to statutes, public records in Honolulu County tend to be held in multiple government agencies.
 As a result, individuals will often need clarification on which agencies to turn to and the process for acquiring each record type.

-How To Perform a Free Arrest Record & Inmate Search in Honolulu County
+How To Complete a Free Arrest Record & Inmate Search in Honolulu County Hawaii

 Hawaii public records pertaining to the arrest of offenders are accessible to the general public, including citizens, foreigners and corporations due to the Uniform Information Practices Act (UIPA).2 Therefore, finding recent arrest reports can be done by contacting the sheriff’s division.